 IR35 regulations came into force in April last year, and removed many of the tax advantages previously held by contractors who operated through personal service companies.
 The PCG argues the legislation is forcing IT contractors to seek employment outside the UK, a claim that has been vehemently denied by the Revenue.

-The government has said that there is no evidence that a significant number of IT consultants were moving overseas as a result of IR35, and that the rules ensure that everyone who meets the accepted definition of an employee pays tax on broadly the same basis.
+The government says there is no evidence that a significant number of IT consultants were moving overseas as a result of IR35 and that the rules ensure everyone who meets the accepted definition of an employee pays tax on broadly the same basis.

-In the High Court hearing the PCG will argue that the IR35 legislation should be scrapped for the following reasons:
+The PCG will argue IR35 legislation should be scrapped for the following reasons:

-- It is incompatible with European Community (EC) law as it constitutes state aid to large consultant companies prohibited by the EC Treaty, and does not have the approval of the European Commission, making it therefore illegal.
+- it is incompatible with EC law as it constitutes state aid to large consultant companies prohibited by EC Treaty and does not have the approval of European Commission, and is therefore illegal.

-- It infringes articles of the EC Treaty by creating unjustified obstacles to the free movement of workers, the right of establishment and the freedom to provide services within the EC.
+- it infringes articles of the EC Treaty by creating unjustified obstacles to the free movement of workers, the right of establishment and the freedom to provide services within Community.

-- It is in breach of the general principles of law and Human Rights provisions.
+- the legislation is in breach of the general principles of law and Human Rights provisions.

 The Inland Revenue will defend IR35 legislation along these principles:

-- Its purpose is to ensure that everyone who meets the accepted definition of an employee pays tax on broadly the same basis.
+- its purpose ensures everyone who meets the accepted definition of an employee pays tax on broadly the same basis.

-- It does not attack entrepreneurs or those who run their own companies, nor is it targeted at the IT industry.
+- IR35 does not attack entrepreneurs or those who run their companies, nor is it targeted at the IT industry.

-- It stops full-time employees posing as contractors to avoid paying tax at the 35 per cent rate.
+- the measure stops full time employees posing as contractors to avoid paying tax at the 35% rate.